gideonshaked/learn-git/README.md

 ### What is a Git Repository?

 A Git repository is a folder containing all of the files pertaining to a project.
-Generally, the idea is that Git tracks the version history every file in that folder (excluding those specified in a `.gitignore` - this will come later).
+Generally, the idea is that Git tracks the version history of every file in that folder (excluding those specified in a `.gitignore` - this will come later).
 The data of a Git repository is stored in a subfolder named `.git` in the repository folder.

 A Git repository can either exist solely locally (on your computer) or it can have a remote.
 A remote repository is version of the project that is hosted on the internet.
 By having a remote (an example being a repository on Github) multiple people working on a repository can agree on a common version of that repository.
 In most cases, everyone working on a project uses the same remote.
 The basic workflow is as follows: